levinoscar/mgtech-eval-oscar/README.md

 ### Requirements

 - Use **Vue 3 (recommended)** or any modern JS framework
+- Use a component library of your choice
 - Implement:
   - Registration (`POST /auth/register`)
   - Login (JWT) (`POST /auth/login`)